pianomanfrazier/pianomanfrazier/README.md

 I have 3 degrees, a bachelor's of Music in Piano Performance, a Master's degree in Piano Performance and Pedagogy, and finally a 2nd bachelor's in Computer Science (Spring 2018).
 I am done with school, but not done learning. 😉

+- I'm currently learning GoLang
+- Ask me about fermenting jalapeños
+- I love to hike the mountains of Northern Utah

 ### My Writing

 In my [Elm Calculator Book](https://pianomanfrazier.com/post/elm-calculator-book/01-intro/) I walk through building a calculator using the Elm programming language.